 Many divorce cases end up settling.
 It is often in the best interest of the minor child to settle a divorce, rather than subjecting them to the grueling process of litigation that divorce can often entail.
 Now that mutual consent divorce in Maryland can be used as grounds for divorce with couples who have children, couples can come to an agreement that works for all parties (including the children), and put the nasty business of divorce behind them much quicker and easier.
 Divorces based on a one-year separation will become limited to those where the parties cannot agree to terms, and a trial becomes necessary.

-Schedule a complimentary free consultation with our expert mutual consent divorce lawyers in Maryland now!
+Schedule a consultation with our expert mutual consent divorce lawyers in Maryland now!